This document provides an explanation of a Pluralsight Learning Matrix, the benefits it can provide, and when/why one would be used.

 What is a Learning Matrix?

 A Learning Matrix is an easily digestible visualization, providing curated learning paths, courses, and assessment recommendations.
 These content recommendations are visually mapped to skills, topics, and or job roles identified in conjunction with the you, the customer.
 The number of Learning Matrices required will depend on the number of major topics included.
 Example topics could include Angular Development, IT Networking, or Developing on Amazon Web Services.
-Logical organization into major topics happens at the discretion of the Content Services team, and will be discussed during the Scoping/Discovery part of the process.
+Logical organization into major topics happens at the discretion of the Skills Strategy team, and will be discussed during the Scoping/Discovery part of the process.
 More information on Discovery is in the process explanation below.

 1. Functional Skills Matrix - Organizational Roles are identified, as well as aligned skills.
 A Matrix is created to show the relation between these skills and roles.